 Benefits of Feeding Badgers

 Badgers have different strategies and behaviors depending on their environment.
-It makes sense for them to take advantage of any food offered in an urban setting, whether that it via trash or food deliberately left out.
+It makes sense for them to take advantage of any food offered in an urban setting, whether via trash or food deliberately left out.

-You should find that they are mostly nocturnal in your area, coming out to feast at night, but you can still enjoy watching them from a safe distance.
+You should find that they are primarily nocturnal in your area, coming out to feast at night, but you can still enjoy watching them from a safe distance.
 This gives the animals a chance to feed on a nutrient-rich meal if they are struggling, especially during colder months, and you can learn more about these animals.

 Remember that badgers aren’t as dangerous as their reputation suggests.
-Badgers are often portrayed as vicious creatures and there are unjust stories about them taking pets because they have been seen eating them as roadkill.
+Badgers are often portrayed as vicious creatures, and there are unjust stories about them taking pets because they have been seen eating them as roadkill.

 Downsides of Feeding Badgers

-It is also important to feed badgers responsibly.
+It is also essential to feed badgers responsibly.
 Watch out that you aren’t attracting them to an area that isn’t sustainable.
 Could they become overly reliant on you but at risk from your neighbors or busy roads?
 If so, please don’t start feeding them.
 Don’t try and bring them to your garden to feed them and then get mad if they start burrowing or making a home in your garden.